mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 takes either a string or a function.
 The default value is `'euclidean'`.
 This value is directly passed down to the
 :func:`pdist <scipy.spatial.distance.pdist>` as the `metric` argument.
-Consequently, the distance data is stores as a distance matrix for all input locations passed to :class:`Variogram <skgstat.Variogram>` on instantiation.
-To be more precise, only the upper triangle is stored in an :class:`array <numpy.ndarray>` with the distance values sorted row-wise.
+Consequently, the distance data is stored as a distance matrix for all input locations passed to :class:`Variogram <skgstat.Variogram>` on creation.
+To be more precise, only the upper triangle is stored in a :class:`array <numpy.ndarray>` with the distance values sorted row-wise.
 Consider this very straightforward set of locations:

 .. ipython:: python
     :okwarning:

     locations = [[0,0], [0,1], [1,1], [1,0]]
-    V = Variogram(locations, [0, 1, 2, 1], normalize=False)
+    V = skg.Variogram(locations, [0, 1, 2, 1], normalize=False)

     V.distance